jtzl-wp/in-browser-cache/readme.txt

 When a user logs in, the service worker is automatically unregistered and all cached data is cleared.
 This ensures no data from the non-authenticated session persists into the authenticated session.
 The service worker will be re-registered when the user logs out.

+= How does CDN detection work? =

+The plugin provides comprehensive CDN support through two complementary approaches: 1) **Passive CDN Recognition** - automatically detects CDN assets using domain patterns for popular CDNs like Cloudflare, jsDelivr, unpkg, and others, HTTP response headers such as cf-ray, x-served-by, and server headers, and heuristic analysis of domains containing keywords like 'cdn', 'static', or 'assets'.
+2) **Active CDN Support** - proactively monitors CDN health and implements fallback mechanisms for enhanced reliability.
+No configuration is required - both detection and monitoring work automatically.

+= Which CDN providers are supported? =

+The plugin provides comprehensive support for the four major CDN providers: **Cloudflare**, **BunnyCDN**, **Fastly**, and **Amazon CloudFront**.
+These are detected through both domain patterns and HTTP headers for maximum accuracy.
+Additionally, the plugin recognizes jsDelivr, unpkg, Google Fonts, Bootstrap CDN, and many others.
+It also uses intelligent heuristics to detect unknown CDNs based on domain patterns.
+The plugin combines passive detection with active monitoring to work with any CDN while providing enhanced reliability and fallback capabilities.

+= Can I see separate metrics for CDN vs origin assets? =

+Yes!
+The dashboard displays separate statistics for CDN and origin assets, including cache hits, misses, and performance metrics.
+This helps you understand how much your CDN usage is contributing to your site's performance improvements.

+= Does CDN caching work with any CDN provider? =

+Yes, both the passive CDN detection and active CDN support work with any CDN provider.
+While the plugin has specific recognition for popular CDNs, it uses intelligent heuristics to detect and cache assets from any CDN, ensuring optimal performance regardless of your CDN choice.
+The plugin provides both automatic detection and proactive monitoring for enhanced reliability.

 = I'm getting a 404 error for /service-worker.js on my Nginx server =

 If you're using Nginx and getting a 404 error when trying to access `/service-worker.js`, you need to add a custom Nginx rule to handle this file specially.
 Add the following to your Nginx server configuration: